What is the Law Regarding Employment in Cloverdale?

 Anti-Discrimination laws in Cloverdale

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Cloverdale citizens.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Cloverdale citizens.
 People living in Cloverdale must abide by laws stating it is illegal for employers to discriminate against people who belong to certain classes.
 These classes may be based on race, national origin, gender, religion, disability, and age.

-Claims for employment discrimination can be filed with an administrative agency such as EEOC.
-Lawyers often specialize in employment discrimination.
+Claims for employment discrimination may be filed with an administrative agency such as EEOC.
+Attorneys often specialize in employment discrimination.